Allen4185/HEATER-CONTROL-SYSTEM/README.md

 # Heater Control Logic

-- Activates green LED if in `OVERHEATING` state
+- Activates red LED if in `OVERHEATING` state
-- Turns on red LED if system is stable
+- Turns on green LED if system is stable
-- Buzzer activates in `OVERHEAT` state
+- Buzzer activates in `OVERHEATING` state
 - LED bar graph shows current heating level

 ---